NP6/npush-ios/README.md

 ### Create Flutter module

-Let's create a new dart class called **NPush.dart** and add a new method as follow :
+To implement the NPush SDK in Flutter, you can create a new dart class called NPush.dart and add the following method to it:

 <details>